Powered by SchoolDash

 Heath Lane, The Hemel Hempstead School, Heath Lane, Hemel Hempstead HP1 1TX

 The Hemel Hempstead School is a non-selective academy.
-It caters for boys and girls aged between 11 and 18.
+It has about 1,320 boys and girls aged between 11 and 18.
 Ofsted last inspected the school in December 2022.
 The present school opened in 2023.

 This school is a member of Scholars' Education Trust.
-(Other schools in this trust include Longdean School, Samuel Ryder Academy, Sir John Lawes School, Priory Academy and Robert Barclay Academy.)
+(Other schools in this trust include Longdean School, Samuel Ryder Academy, Sir John Lawes School, Priory Academy and The Highfield School.)

-Particular strengths include Attendance, Destinations, Attainment and Representation.
-Relative weaknesses include Environment, Finances, Admissions and Disadvantaged pupils.
+Particular strengths include Attendance, Representation, Destinations and Attainment.
+Relative weaknesses include Environment, Disadvantaged pupils and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.